JustinyAhin/okupter-repos/apps/sveltekit-state-in-url/README.md

-# Countries

-Countries app with Svelte

-## State in URL: the Svelte approach
+# State in URL: the Svelte approach

 [State in URL: the SvelteKit approach](https://www.okupter.com/blog/state-in-url-the-sveltekit-approach)